Effect of Gravitational Waves on Yang-Mills condensates: Dynamics of Fermions in the presence of Yang-Mills Condensate

-In this section, we studied the interaction of SU(2) condensate and Fermion SU(2) doublets.
+In this section, we studied the interaction of $SU(2)$ condensate and Fermion $SU(2)$ doublets.
 At first, we studied how Fermions react in the presence of condensate.
 There is a mixing of some of the Fermion components.
 We found that the $\psi_{1L1}$ \& $\psi_{2L2}$ (Fermion with flavour 1, Left chirality, component 1; and Fermion with flavour 2, left chirality and component 2) are decoupled and have separate evolution equations (Eqs. (\ref{eqn:fermion1} \& \ref{eqn:fermion4})), but, $\psi_{1L2}$ \& $\psi_{2L1}$ (Fermion with flavour 1, Left chirality, component 2; and Fermion with flavour 2, left chirality and component 1) are coupled to each other described by two coupled partial differential equations (Eqs. (\ref{eqn:fermion2} \& \ref{eqn:fermion3})).
 When we studied the back-reaction of Fermions on condensate, we found that the back-reaction breaks the isotropy of the YM system.
 After this, we studied the Fermion + YM condensate system in the presence of a gravitational wave background.
 We found that there is no change in equations for $\psi_{1L2}$ \& $\psi_{2L1}$, which are still described by Eqs. (\ref{eqn:fermion2} \& \ref{eqn:fermion3}).
 But, the $\psi_{1L1}$ \& $\psi_{2L2}$ now become coupled by having a dependence on GW as shown in Eqs. (\ref{eq:fermionGW1} \& \ref{eq:fermionGW2}).
-We found that the Fermion densities fluctuate in time exhibiting flavour transitions due to GW.
-It means if we have two Fermions of the same doublet, the Fermion densities of those flip at regular intervals.
+We found that the difference in Fermion densities fluctuate in time exhibiting flavour transitions due to GW.
+It means if we have two Fermions of the same doublet, the Fermion densities of those `flip' at regular intervals.
 This study of Fermion flip is relevant to QGP and might explain the strangeness of the plasma.
 In the above computation, we have shown the enhancement of one flavor in the GW-induced interactions with a quark doublet.
 This can be implemented for a lepton doublet too.
-If we focus on a QGP in the presence of a GW, the isospin doublets in our discussion for quarks are $(u,d); (c,s)$, and the above show a flux increase of a $d$ quark, or a $s$ quark in presence of a GW.
+If we focus on a QGP in the presence of a GW, the isospin doublets in our discussion for quarks are $(u,d); (c,s)$, and the above show a flux increase of a $d$ quark, or a $s$ quark in the presence of a GW.
+In principle the (t,b) pair can also be tested but one would first analyse the interaction with non-zero mass terms to verify the results.
 In QFT, precisely these interaction vertices can be used to find heavy flavour generation as in \cite{form} from light quarks.
 The process of generating heavy flavours (strange) using the GW is work in progress \cite{condensate1}.